 Further information about our Pupil Premium can be found in our Pupil Premium Policy which can be found in our School Policies section.

 School Sports Premium

-Sports Premium is an amount of money which the Government has agreed to allocate to schools for the last five academic years.
-Funding has been guaranteed for 2018/19 and is double what has previously been provided.
-The Sports Premium is to be used to increase the quality and breadth of PE and Sport provision, and increasing participation in PE and Sport.
+Sports Premium is an amount of money which the Government has agreed to allocate to schools for the purpose of increasing the quality and breadth of PE and Sport provision, and increasing participation in PE and Sport.

 At Howden le Wear Primary School, we strive to promote healthy and active lifestyles and aim to provide sporting opportunities for all of our pupils.